cloudnative-pg/cloudnative-pg/docs/src/faq.md

 Although time zones can even be used at session, transaction and even as part of a query in PostgreSQL, a very common way is to set them up globally.
-With CloudNativePG you can configure the cluster level time zone in the `spec.postgresql.parameters` section as in the following example:
+With CloudNativePG you can configure the cluster level time zone in the `.spec.postgresql.parameters` section as in the following example:

 ``` yaml
 apiVersion: postgresql.cnpg.io/v1